 This program lets you explore algebra and geometry, much like it’s proprietary cousin, Geometer’s Sketchpad.
 Having used both, I actually prefer Geogebra because I find it to be more flexible and easier to use.
-It requires Java to run, and can either run in a web browser with no download, or you can install it to your computer using the offline installer.
+It will run on many different platforms including Windows, Mac, Linux, Android, and iOS.

 Mathematics Visualization Toolkit